RetroPie Setup Guide

 Change Default N64 Emulator

 This file lets you select the default emulator.
 You have the option to assign different emulators to different ROM files with the Run Command before a system launches.
-I have personally had better stability and performance with gles2n64 than gliden64.
+I have personally had better stability and performance with Gles2N64 than GlideN64.
 Officially, GlideN64 is supposed to be the best current graphical plugin and may one day be the best (isn’t everything linux like that though ;-).
-At the time of writing this (December 2016) glitchy graphics, stuttering audio, and random buggyness with GlideN64 says otherwise, so I recommend Gles2N64.
+At the time of writing this (March 2017) glitchy graphics, stuttering audio, and random buggyness with GlideN64 says otherwise, so I recommend Gles2N64.

 - sudo -i